GPS Satellites: The Complete Guide to Global system Satellite Systems

-Introduction to GPS Satellites and Navigation Systems
+Introduction to GPS Satellites and system Systems

 GPS satellites originated in 1973 through U.S. military development.
 The system consists of 24 primary satellites orbiting at 20,200 kilometers above Earth.
 These satellites transmit precise time and position data to receivers worldwide.